HotMaps/Hotmaps-toolbox-service/README.md

 `docker build -t hotmaps/toolbox .`

+### Setup celery

+start celery:
+`celery -A app.celery worker --loglevel=info`

+### Setup rabbitMq
+by default rabbitmq server will run on the port 5672
+#### Setup rabbitMq server on the OS

+start a rabbitmq server installed in the system :
+`sudo service rabbitmq-server start`

+check the status of the server :
+`sudo rabbitmqctl status`

+#### Setup redis
+by default redis server will run on the port 6379
+#### Setup redis server on the OS

+start a redis server installed in the system :
+`sudo service redis-server start`

+check the status of the server :
+`sudo service redis-server status`

 #### Run

 **Important:** Before running make sure you have a directory containing some code.
 This directory will be linked to the volume of the container.
 Here is the most basic file that needs to be in that directory*: